Galts-Gulch/avarice/docs/configuring.md

 Configuring
 ===========

-All configuration is accomplished by editing genconfig.py
+All configuration is accomplished by editing config.ini or running python3 webconfigure.py and visiting 127.0.0.1:5000 in a web browser.

 API
 ---

--   **Exchange:** OKCoin exchanges are only supported at this time
+-   **Exchange:** OKCoin exchanges are only supported at this time.
+To switch between the CN and INTL exchange, change Trade Pair.
--   **TradePair:** Asset and currency to trade in. cny pairs use okcoin.cn and usd pairs switch to okcoin.com
+-   **Trade Pair:** Asset and currency to trade in. cny pairs use okcoin.cn and usd pairs switch to okcoin.com.
--   **Asset:** Should not be modified
--   **Currency:** Should not be modified
--   **apikey:** Only used if Trader is enabled (not used if only simulating).
-Must be surrounded by apostrophes.
+-   **API Key:** Only used if Trader is enabled (not used if only simulating).
--   **secretkey:** Only used if Trader is enabled (not used if only simulating).
-Must be surrounded by apostrophes.
+-   **Secret Key:** Only used if Trader is enabled (not used if only simulating).
--   **AssetTradeMin:** The minimum allowed asset trade size.
-This is 0.01 for BTC and 0.1 for LTC on OKCoin.
+-   **Asset Trade Minimum:** The minimum allowed asset trade size.
+This is generally 0.01 for BTC and 0.1 for LTC on OKCoin.

 Candles
 -------

--   **Verbose:** Should each candle be printed with the number, last price, time, and date?
+-   **Verbose:** Should each candle print additional information such as candle number, price, time, and date?
 -   **Size:** Candle Size in minutes.
 This is used for all indicator assessments, and trade frequency.